Findlow History, Family Crest & Coats of Arms

 The age-old Pictish-Scottish family name Findlow is derived from the Gaelic Fionnlagh which is often Anglicized to fair hero.

 The surname Findlow was first found in Banffshire (Gaelic: Siorrachd Bhanbh), former Scottish county located in the northeasterly Grampian region of Scotland, now of divided between the Council Areas of Moray and Aberdeenshire, where they were descended from the Chiefs of the Clan Farquharson, one of the great federation of 26 Clans, known as the Clan Chattan.

 Early History of the Findlow family

-Another 427 words (30 lines of text) covering the years 1480, 1547, 1629, 1755, 1797 and are included under the topic Early Findlow History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Findlow research.
+Another 214 words (15 lines of text) covering the years 1480, 1547, 1629, 1755, 1797 and are included under the topic Early Findlow History in all our PDF Extended History products and printed products wherever possible.

 Findlow Spelling Variations